 The accommodation is basic but still comfortable with bunkbeds and a fan in each room.
 Mosquito nets are not provided here either, so keep that in mind.
-Bathrooms are shared and have western toilets and hot water.
+Bathrooms are shared and have western toilets.

 The accommodation has curtains rather than doors due to the warm weather and the safe island location.
 We recommend you bring a padlock with you to lock your suitcase.
 You should also bring a torch with you to find your way around after dark.

 There is no Wi-Fi internet access and it is super difficult to get a mobile signal on the island, but that’s part of the reason why we are here, to get away from it all.There is a hotel 20 minutes walk from the accommodation, which has internet access, a pool and a restaurant.
 You may want to bring books, dvds etc. to enjoy in your free time.

 If you do wish to travel back to the mainland on the weekends, during your free time, then a speedboat ride costs around £6-7.